kurtbrose/relativity/PROJECT_LOG.md

   * M2M.copy(), copy.copy(m2m), M2M.__init__()
     all give decent behaviors now
   * M2MChain has good copy semantics
+* star / table data structure
+  * where chains are connected left-to-right, stars are connected left-to-left
+    * that is, a star is a list of m2ms where all keys are considered to come from the same domain and all values are considered to come from different domains
+  * stars are iterable: for key in (all-m2m-keys): yield [m2m.get(key)]
 * docs
   * simple example that introduces M2M, Graph, and Chain